Questions & Answers

 To check that the power tool belongs to you

-To check the casing, power lead and socket are not damaged
+To check that the casing, power lead and socket are not damaged

 stop working and go home.